Michael van Gerwen: 2012: First PDC major title

 His eighth tournament win of 2012 came at the 20th and final Players Championship, where he beat Taylor for the first time in a final and also beat reigning world champion Adrian Lewis in the semi-finals.
 He was 4–5 down to Taylor, but produced back-to-back finishes of 164 and 124 to win and in doing so finished third on the ProTour Order of Merit to qualify for the Finals.
-Van Gerwen went out of the Finals in the second round 8–10 to Andy Hamilton despite winning the first four legs of the match.
+Van Gerwen went out of the Finals in the second round 10–8 to Andy Hamilton.

-2013
+2013: First world final, Premier League champion

-After his exceptional year in 2012, van Gerwen entered the 2013 World Championship as the second favourite behind Phil Taylor.
-He saw off Paul Lim 3–0 in the first round to play Peter Wright in the second round, who described van Gerwen as "not good enough" before the match.
+After his exceptional year in 2012, Van Gerwen entered the 2013 World Championship as the second favourite behind Phil Taylor.
+In his semi-final match against James Wade, Van Gerwen hit a nine-dart finish.

-Van Gerwen was 0–2 down but stormed back by winning 12 of the next 14 legs to advance with a 4–2 win and then beat Colin Lloyd 4–1 in the third round to face reigning two-time world champion Adrian Lewis in the quarter-finals.
-The match was a classic as both players averaged over 100, with Lewis coming back from a set down four times to level the match at 4–4.
-In the deciding set, Lewis missed two darts at double top for the match, as van Gerwen stepped in to finish 83, 108 and double four in successive legs to seal the win and progress to the semi-final.
-At 3–1 up in his semi-final match against James Wade, van Gerwen hit a nine-dart finish.
 He almost repeated the feat in the very next leg, after hitting eight perfect darts before missing one dart at double 12 that would have seen him become the first player ever to hit back-to-back perfect legs.
-However, he lost the set and the next as Wade leveled the match, but van Gerwen's superior scoring power eventually told as he won the match 6–4.
-In his first World Championship final, he played fifteen-time winner Phil Taylor and led 2–0 and 4–2, but crucially missed two darts to lead 5–2.
-Taylor then rallied to win five successive sets to take the title 7–4.
+However, he lost the set but won the match 6–4.
+In his first World Championship final, he played Phil Taylor and led 2–0 and 4–2, but lost 7–4.
 Van Gerwen's run in the tournament saw him climb to number four on the Order of Merit, which guaranteed his place in the Premier League for the first time.